Manu Vunipola (rugby union, born 2000)

-Manu Vunipola (born 4 May 2000) is a rugby union fly-half for Saracens in Premiership Rugby.
+Manu Vunipola (born 4 May 2000) is a rugby union fly-half for Mie Honda Heat in Japan League One competition.
 Born in New Zealand, he has represented England under-18s and England under-20s.

 Personal life

 Vunipola was born in Auckland, New Zealand, and grew up in Somerset, England.
 He is the son of former Tongan international Elisi Vunipola, and the cousin of Saracens teammates Billy and Mako Vunipola.
 He attended The King Alfred School, Highbridge.
 As a junior, he played for Burnham RFC, and captained the Harrow School rugby team.

 Career

 Club career

 In 2017, Vunipola played for Saracens under-18s in the Aviva Premiership under-18s finals day.
 Vunipola then played for Saracens Storm, the A team of Saracens, and also played on loan for Bishop's Stortford.
 Vunipola made his Saracens debut in January 2019, in a 2018–19 Premiership Rugby Cup match against Harlequins.
 He made his Premiership Rugby debut in a 2018–19 match against Exeter Chiefs, and later made his first Premiership Rugby start in a match against Worcester Warriors.

 In September 2019, Vunipola scored his first try for Saracens in a 2019–20 Premiership Rugby match against Wasps.
 In January 2020, Vunipola scored 17 points in a 2019–20 European Rugby Champions Cup pool stage match, as Saracens beat Ospreys 22–15.
 In the same month, referee Luke Pearce appointed Vunipola as Saracens captain, after Pearce decided he did not want to speak with Jackson Wray during a match against Harlequins.
 In a February 2020 Premiership Rugby match against Sale, Vunipola scored 17 points and won a man of the match award.

 He has re-signed with Saracens until at least the 2022–23 season.

+On 28 January 2024, it was confirmed that Manu left Saracens to move to Japan to sign for Mie Honda Heat in their domestic League One competition from the 2024–25 season.